Pre-Support Diagnostic Checklist

 Look for:

-Decision: Warning events with clear config errors → self-resolve.
-No error events but issue persists → escalate.
+Decision: Admission webhook error with clear config error → self-resolve.
+Resource exists and agents converged but issue persists → continue checklist.

 Step 1.3: Agent Status